How to think in English and stop directly translating from your mother tongue

 When people 'think in English', they’ve essentially internalised the language.
 Automaticity is key - speakers don’t need to remember grammar and pronunciation rules when they speak.

-Another key trait of those who can think in English is that they’re no longer prone to negative language transfer.
-This type of transfer describes the tendency of speakers to transfer items and structures from their mother tongue into English.
+Another key trait of those who can think in English is that they’re no longer prone to crosslinguistic influence.
+Crosslinguistic influence describes the tendency of speakers to transfer items and structures from their mother tongue into English.

 To explain how to think in English, let me first of all rewind some eight years to my early days learning Serbian: